On sampling diluted Spin-Glasses with unbounded interactions: Introduction

 We did not try to optimise the bound on the mixing time in \Cref{thrm:MainResult}.
-It seems plausible that our analysis gives mixing time $O\left(n^{1+\frac{c}{\log d}}\right)$ for a constant $c>0$.
-It has been conjectured, e.g., see \cite{EfthZamoCLT24}, that the mixing time of Glauber dynamics for the typical instances of the 2-spin model on $\G(n,d/n)$ is $n \exp(\Omega(\sqrt{\log n}))$.
-This is because we expect to have isolated stars with rather large couplings at the edges.
+There is a natural lower bound which is $n \exp(\Omega(\sqrt{\log n}))$.
+This is due to the presence of isolated stars in $\G(n,d/n)$ with rather large couplings at their edges.

 \Cref{thrm:MainResult} still holds if we replace the Gaussians with couplings drawn from an arbitrary {\em sub-Gaussian} distribution.
-Our results can be easily adapted to apply to the Viana-Bray model, i.e., the couplings are random $\{\pm 1\}$.
-In this case, one obtains rapid mixing for Glauber dynamics for any $\beta \leq 0.25/\sqrt{d}$.
-This improves on the bound obtained in \cite{KuiKuiSpinGlass2024} for the Viana-Bray model on $\G(n,d/n)$.
-Specifically, they obtain rapid mixing for any $\beta<0.18/\sqrt{d}$.
-Let us remark, though, that in \cite{KuiKuiSpinGlass2024} the mixing time bound is $n\exp(o(\log n))$, which is slightly better than the one we obtain here.
+Our results can be easily adapted to apply to the Viana-Bray model, too, i.e., the couplings are random $\{\pm 1\}$.
+In this case, we obtain rapid mixing of Glauber dynamics for any $\beta \leq 0.25/\sqrt{d}$, improving on the bound $\beta<0.18/\sqrt{d}$ obtained by Liu, Mohanty, Rajaraman and Wu in \cite{KuiKuiSpinGlass2024}.

+We obtain \Cref{thrm:MainResult} by building and improving on the {\em stochastic localisation scheme} proposed in \cite{KuiKuiSpinGlass2024}, for the Viana-Bray model on $\G(n,d/n)$.
+Our approach obtains the best possible rapid mixing bounds that the specific scheme can give.
+Furthermore, our analysis is novel and allows us to handle the untypically strong couplings of the 2-spin model.
+Our bounds are still a factor 4 away from $\beta_{\rm rec}$.
+Getting rid of the factor 4 is a major open problem in the area of MCMC sampling of spin-glasses {\em in general}.